 Finally, consider enlisting a coach to keep you accountable and help you improve in each of these areas, especially those where you have the most opportunity to do better.
 If you are a genuine CEO or senior executive, I would be happy to coach you.
-Click the link to schedule the first of several complimentary coaching sessions: Complimentary Consultation
+Click the link to schedule the first of three complimentary coaching sessions: Complimentary Consultation

 About This Competency